vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 `start=5` and `num_results=20` would return twenty results beginning at position five.
 These fields are mainly used to provide pagination.

-The `corpusKey` specifies a list of corpora against which to run the query.
-While it's most often the case that a query is run against a single corpus, it's sometimes useful to run against several in parallel.
+## Context Configuration

+The `contextConfig` object lets you specify how each document part appears in the summary of a query.
+This controls the amount of surrounding context that is included with each matching document part, also known as a snippet.
+Configuring this addition context affects the results quality for summarization by enhancing relevance and reducing ambiguity.
+Use `characters_before` and `characters_after` to specify the number of characters to include before and after the matching document part.
+This is useful when you want to provide a fixed-length context around the matching text.

+These character properties are mutually exclusive with `sentences_before` and `sentences_after` which specify the number of sentences to include before and after the matching document part.
+This is useful when you want to provide context based on complete sentences rather than a fixed number of characters.

+Use `start_tag` and `end_tag` to wrap the matching document part.
+These tags serve as delimiters to indicate where the snippet begins and ends within the surrounding context.
+For example, you can use `<b>` as the `startTag` and `</b>` as the `endTag` to wrap the snippet with bold tags.
+Experiment and iterate to find the optimal context configuration for your specific use case.

-Finally, the **reranking configuration** enables reranking of results, to further increase relevance in certain scenarios.
+The **reranking configuration** enables reranking of results, to further increase relevance in certain scenarios.
 For details about our English cross-attentional (Scale only) and Maximal Marginal Relevance (MMR) rerankers, see [Reranking](/docs/api-reference/search-apis/reranking).

 ## Corpus Key Definition

 The `corpusKey` specifies the ID of the corpus being searched.
+While it's most often the case that a query is run against a single corpus, it's sometimes useful to run against several in parallel.

 The `metadata_filter` allows specifying a predicate expression that restricts the search to a part of the corpus.
 The filter is written in a simplified SQL dialect and can reference metadata that was marked as filterable during corpus creation.